Exeter-Diabetes/CPRD-Cohort-scripts/01-At-diagnosis/README.md

 &nbsp;

+Note that as our CPRD extract specified that patients were required to have 1 year of data following their earliest (within study/UTS) diabetes code, there are few patients with diabetes diagnosed within the registration period who die within 1 year of diagnosis.

+&nbsp;

 ## Script overview

 The below diagram shows the R scripts (in grey boxes) used to create the at-diagnosis cohort.
 The diabetes diagnosis dates from the "all_diabetes_cohort" script are required to define the baseline biomarkers, comorbidities, smoking status, alcohol status and CKD stage at diagnosis.